ReKon64/OSCP-WriteUps/README.md

 # OSCP-WriteUps
-Shortened version of write-ups for some machines from LainKusanagis OSCP-Like List
+Maybe probably not sure, shortened version of write-ups for some machines from LainKusanagis OSCP-Like List